LuciaHeredia/EBSandEFS/README.md

   ```
 * Launch an **EC2 instance** using **AWS CLI** (specify the necessary details: **AMI ID, instance type, key pair, subnet, security group, and tags**):
   - Get **AMI ID**:
-    - Go to "ec2 Dashboard".
+    - Go to "EC2 Dashboard".
     - Then in the left menu click on "Images", and then "AMI Catalog".
     - Here you'll find a list of base images from AWS along with the **AMI ID**.
   - Get **VPC ID** and **Subnet Id**:
-    - Go to the "VPC dashboard" and click on "VPCs", here you will get the "VPC ID".
+    - Go to the "VPC Dashboard" and click on "VPCs", here you will get the "VPC ID".
     - Then in the left menu click on "Virtual private cloud", then "Subnets", and search with the "VPC ID" to list all the subnets associated with that **VPC** and copy the "Subnet ID".
   - Setting up **SSH key pair**, in order to authenticate our EC2 instance:
     ```